 - Tweak and Test

-Follow these seven steps to start cross-channel marketing this year.
+Follow these seven steps to start a cross-channel marketing strategy this year.

 1. Create Buyer Personas

 No matter which form of marketing you are thinking of, there’s one critical aspect that you absolutely must have covered before you get started: